esmf-org/esmf/README.md

 The second part is the compiler name for those platforms which support compilers from different vendors.
-For those systems which come with a single vendor-supplied compiler, the compiler name is 'default'.
+For those systems which come with a single vendor-supplied compiler, the compiler name is `default`.
 The environment variable ESMF_COMPILER is used to select the compiler.

 The last part of the name is the site-specific information.
-The 'default' directories contain files which are always read for the given architecture/compiler combination.
+The `default` directories contain files which are always read for the given architecture/compiler combination.
 Then, in addition, if the environment variable ESMF_SITE has a value, the corresponding directory will be